TACC/Lmod/docs/source/030_installing.rst

-bashrc file, many of our fortran 90 programs failed because they required ``ulimit -s unlimited`` which makes the stack size unlimited. *By patching bash, we could guarantee that it was set by the system on each node.* Patching bash is certainly undesired, but not patching it might actually be more painful on an HPC platform.
+bashrc file, many of our fortran 90 programs failed because they required ``ulimit -s unlimited`` which makes the stack size unlimited. *By patching bash, we could guarantee that it was set by the system on each node.* Sites will have to chose which of the two above methods they wish to deal with this deficiency in bash.

 You may have to also change the /etc/bashrc (or /etc/bash.bashrc) file so that it sources /etc/profile.d/\*.sh for non-login shells.